 Early career researchers at Queen's are offered a career development programme aimed at developing future ready and resilient researchers who are flexible and adaptable in a challenging employment market.
 You can use this service if you are a member of staff on a fixed-term research contract.
 This includes a number of workshops listed below:

 - Developing Your Research Career Programme - including 1-2-1 career conversations.

 Queen’s researchers have access to an extensive range of resources provided by Vitae, including on career development.
 You will need to register, with your Queen’s email, on the Vitae website to access these resources.

-You can access a selection of further career development resources by clicking here.
+You can access a selection of further career development resources.